I specialize in experiential mysticism, psychedelic integration, embodied witchcraft, and Queer spirituality.

 Weekday Morning MeditationS

 I lead a free meditation group every weekday morning from 7:30-7:50am.
-These sessions are open to anyone and are suitable for beginners and advanced practitioners alike.
+These sessions are designed especially for queer and trans folks and are suitable for beginners and advanced practitioners alike.
 More Information…

 |$80 – $120|